PyThaiNLP/pythainlp/README.md

 Thai natural language processing in Python.

-PyThaiNLP is python module like nltk , but It'working thai language.
+PyThaiNLP is python module like nltk , but It's working with thai language.

 It's support python 3.4 +.